Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Applications to Return-to-Schooling Estimates

-Table \ref{CSL_decom} presents the estimated OLS and IV schooling coefficients, as well as the decomposition of the IV--OLS coefficient gap.
-While the IV estimate is well above the OLS estimate with a coefficient gap of 0.042, the decomposition result indicates that about half of the gap is associated with the weight difference components.
-The IV coefficient is estimated precisely enough compared with the other two applications that the IV--OLS coefficient gap is statistically distinguishable from zero with or without considering the weight difference components.
-A potential explanation for the positive IV--OLS gap even after accounting for the weight difference is that the CSL affect earnings through not only own schooling levels but also the schooling levels of peers.\footnote{\citet{acemoglu2000large} interpret the difference between two IV coefficients using CSL instruments and quarter-of-birth instruments as the external returns to schooling.
-Appendix \ref{subsec:Census} provides the decomposition results with quarter-of-birth instruments and shows that the IV weights associated with quarter-of-birth instruments are much closer to the OLS weights.}
+The third row of Table \ref{Table:decom} presents the estimated OLS and IV schooling coefficients and the decomposition of the IV--OLS coefficient gap.
+While the IV estimate is slightly above the OLS estimate with a coefficient gap of 0.017, the decomposition result indicates that the gap is primarily associated with the weight difference components.
+Although the IV--OLS gap is not statistically distinguishable from zero even without accounting for the weight difference components, this result reshapes the quantitative implication from the gap.
+In particular, \citet{acemoglu2000large} attribute the small positive IV--OLS gap to modest external returns to schooling.
+Accounting for the weight difference components, this result indicates even less important externality than their original interpretation.

 Table \ref{CSL_weights_W} presents the total IV and OLS weights on each group of covariates.
-I find that the IV weights attached to some birth cohorts or birth states are negative.
-In fact, the IV weights aggregate to negative values among persons in the 1930--49 birth cohorts and among persons in the Midwest or West.
-Moreover, I find 53\% of covariate-specific IV weights are negative and sum to --3.94.
-In a usual IV setting, the incidence of negative weights implies the presence of both compliers and defiers.
-In a DID setting, however, the weights are not guaranteed to be positive even with the perfect compliance $X=Z$, as pointed out by \citet{Chaisemartin2020} in the binary treatment case.
+The IV weights attached to some birth cohorts or birth states are negative.
+In fact, the IV weights aggregate to negative values among persons in the 1930--39 birth cohorts and among persons born in the Midwest or West.
+Moreover, I find that 54\% of covariate-specific IV weights are negative and sum to --5.93.